memgraph/documentation/pages/data-migration/migrate-from-neo4j.md

 ### 1. Starting Memgraph with Docker

-When working with Docker, the file need to be transferred from your local directory into the Docker container where Memgraph can access it.
+When working with Docker, the file needs to be transferred from your local directory into the Docker container where Memgraph can access it.

 This can be done by copying the file into your running instance.